r0f1/sashelp/README.md

         end;
     run;

-If the variables `bmi90`, `bmi91`, `bmi92` do not exist in the data sets `data90 data91 data92`, SAS will not issue a warning and will create these names for you.
-As a result, `bmi` will always be missing.
+If the variables `bmi90`, `bmi91`, `bmi92` do not exist in the data sets `data90 data91 data92`, SAS will not issue a warning.
+SAS will create these temporary names for you and as a result, `bmi` will always be missing.

 ## Find the bug